zoraviel/CSS-assignment-3/README.md

 There are two ways to design a page initially.
 One is to design it for a wide screen, a desktop monitor, and then use media queries to adapt it to small screens.
 The other way is to design for mobile (small) first, and then use media queries to adapt it to wider screens.

 This assignment requires you to take the first approach, even though "mobile first" is the preferred method nowadays.
-Therefore, your media query in this assignment must adapt the design to look good on small screens.
+Therefore, your media query in this assignment must adapt the design to look good on small screens. **The reason** is that I think the first part (wide screen design) will be harder for you, so do the hard part first, and the easy part second.

 The video [CSS media queries and responsive web design](https://www.youtube.com/watch?v=D2HW4_vl9zM) is strongly recommended.
-In the second half of the video, a grid example is demonstrated.
+In the second half of the video, a grid example is demonstrated. **NOTE:** The first part of the video helps explain how to write a media query.
+The later part of the video is exactly about grid.

 1. The viewport `meta` element has already been added to the `<head>` in the HTML file.

 2. At the bottom of the CSS file, write a media query for `screen` with one *breakpoint* (see Robbins chapter 17 and the video).
 The breakpoint will indicate the width at which the page changes.
 Choosing a good number for this breakpoint is part of your assignment.
 DO NOT choose the width of a specific device.
 Use the **Chrome Developer Tools** to find a suitable breakpoint measured in pixels (`px`).
+[This 4-minute video](https://www.youtube.com/watch?v=MLhfzhrzfvo) demonstrates exactly how to do that.

 3. In that media query, specify any changes that are needed to make the page look like the [small-screen example](screen_captures/phone-size-styled-sm.png) (your fonts will be different).
 You will certainly change values for `grid-template-columns`, `grid-template-rows` and `grid-template-areas`.